oroinc/documentation/backend/entities-data-management/actions/actions-conditions.rst

 The conditions are based on the |ConfigExpression| component.

-To add custom condition, simply add a service to DIC with the "oro_action.condition" tag, for example:
+To add a custom condition, add a service to DIC with the "oro_action.condition" tag, for example:

 .. code-block:: none